automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Angolatitan.md

 # Angolatitan
-## Description: The first dinosaur ever to be discovered in Angola.
+## The first dinosaur ever to be discovered in Angola.